Language Research

 About the Internship

-Our team is offering research intern positions for 2023 winter and 2024 spring/summer.
+Our team is offering research intern positions for 2024 Fall and 2025 Winter.
 As an intern, you'll be actively involved in developing and conducting research on trustworthy and safe large language models.

-A key goal of this internship is to produce an academic paper suitable for submission to top-tier conferences or journals.
-Additionally, we anticipate that the outcomes of your project will make meaningful contributions to real-world applications.
+A key goal of this internship is to produce academic papers suitable for submission to top-tier conferences or journals.
+Additionally, we anticipate that the outcomes of the project will make meaningful contributions to real-world applications.

 Key Responsibilities